Economy of Colombia

 Since the early 2010s, the Colombian government has shown interest in exporting modern Colombian pop culture to the world (which includes video games, music, films, television shows, fashion, cosmetics, and food) as a way of diversifying the economy and entirely changing the image of Colombia.
-This has inspired a national campaign, similar to the Korean Wave.
-Colombia is only behind Mexico in cultural exports, and is already a regional leader in cosmetic and beauty exports.
+This has inspired a national campaign similar to the Korean Wave.
+Colombia is only behind Mexico in cultural exports and is already a regional leader in cosmetic and beauty exports.

-Wealth is poorly distributed, since with a Gini index of approximately 0.̟6, Colombia is among the most unequal societies in the world.
-For example, according to the World Bank, in 2010 the richest 20% of the population owned 60.2% of the wealth and the poorest 20% only 3%, and 15.8% of Colombians lived on less than $2 a day.
+Wealth is poorly distributed and Colombia is among the most unequal societies in the world, with a Gini index of approximately 0.̟6.
+For example, according to the World Bank, in 2010, the richest 20% of the population owned 60.2% of the wealth and the poorest 20% only 3%, and 15.8% of Colombians lived on less than $2 a day.
 In 2021, more than 54% of Colombian families are food insecure and more than 560,000 children under the age of five are chronically undernourished.

 The informal economy is estimated at 47% in 2020.
-There is no welfare state in Colombia, which has almost no unemployment, pension or health insurance system.
+There is no welfare state in Colombia, which has almost no unemployment or pension insurance system.
 As a result, only one million elderly people have pensions (and five million are without) and social assistance is very low.
 Many people in their 70s and 80s are forced to continue working or beg.
 The country is said to be the most unequal in the Organisation for Economic Co-operation and Development (OECD).